 In one case, respondents skip the question.
 In the other case, respondents answer that they do recognise at least some of the brands listed in the survey.
 The latter case is the optimal result - until you realise that the results from this question don’t correlate with other data relating to a brand.
 This leaves you to wondering which data can actually be taken at face value.

 We have a theory about why the results for aided brand awareness questions can be skewed: respondents are choosing a brand not because they recognize the brand necessarily, but because they recognize the word.
 This theory will be discussed in this article.
 We have also devised a tactic that can help solve this problem.
 It’s as simple as this: visualisation.
 We include the logos of the brands (alongside the brand name) rather than just the brand name.
 Intrigued?
-Continue reading to discover why the addition of logos will increase data quality and what we found when we put this tactic to the test.
+Continue reading to discover how to design a survey by adding logos and how this will increase data quality.
+Plus, read what we found when we put this tactic to the test.
 If you are going to track brands, do it right!